-ANZEA (Aotearoa New Zealand Evaluation Association) has worked in partnership with SuPERU to develop a set of Aotearoa specific Evaluation Standards that set out the expectations of the evaluation process, practices and products.
-The Standards provide guidance on what should occur at all stages of a quality evaluation.
+We worked in partnership with SuPERU to develop a set of Aotearoa-specific Evaluation Standards.
+The Standards provide guidance on what should occur at each stage of a quality evaluation process.

 - respectful, meaningful relationships

 - an ethic of care